-The mode of apportioning electoral votes is fixed in the Constitution: each state has electoral votes equal to its total representation in Congress, i.e., its House seats (apportioned on the basis of its population but with every state guaranteed at least one) plus two (for the Senators to which every state is entitled).
+The mode of apportioning electoral votes is fixed in the Constitution: each state has electoral votes equal to its total representation in Congress, i.e., its House seats (apportioned on the basis of its population but with everv state guaranteed at least one) plus two (for the Senators to which every state is entitled).
 Thus each state is guaranteed three electoral votes, and the apportionment reflects population only above this floor.
 The relative magnitude of the small-state advantage in electoral votes is determined by the ratio of the size of the Senate to the size of the House.
 While this ratio varied between about 0.19 and 0.29 during the nineteenth century, it has remained essentially constant at about 0.22 over the last hundred years.2 Since 1912 the size of the House has been fixed at 435, since 1959 there have been 50 states, and since 1964 the 23rd Amendment has granted three electoral votes to the District of Columbia, so the total number of electoral votes at present is 538, with a bare majority of 270 votes required for election.
-Since 1964 a 269-269 electoral votes.
+Since 1964 a 269-269 electoral vote tie has been possible, so a Presidential election may be 'thrown into the House of Representatives' (for lack of an electoral vote winner) even in the absence of third-party candidates winning electoral votes.
 In this event, the Constitution provides that the House of Representatives will choose between the tied candidates, with each state delegation casting one vote.

 Additional Representatives (and electoral votes) beyond the floor of three are apportioned among the states on the basis of population.
-Since 1940, the "Hill-Huntington" apportionment formula (a divisor method also known as the "Method of Equal Proportions") has been used for this purpose, even though this method appears to have a slight small-state bias (Balinski and Young, 1982).
+Since 1940, the 'Hill-Huntington' apportionment formula (a divisor method also known as the 'Method of Equal Proportions') has been used for this purpose, even though this method appears to have a slight small-state bias (Balinski and Young, 1982).
 Figure 1A shows the apportionment of House seats following the 2000 census in relation to the population of each state.
 Evidently approximate proportionality is achieved but, because apportionment must be in whole numbers, apportionment cannot be perfect.
-This Whole Number Effect is most conspicuous among small states, as is highlighted in Figure 1B.
-Figures 2A and 2B show the present apportionment of electoral votes in relation to population.
-It is evident that the small-state advantage resulting from the three electoral vote floor more than outweighs the capriciously unfavorable way some small states (in particular Montana, the largest state with only one House seat) are awarded House seats.
+This Whole Number